Learn

 Should you include super in your net worth and FIRE strategy?

-When calculating net worth and planning the journey to FIRE, a question often comes to mind.
+When calculating your net worth and planning the journey to FIRE, a question often comes to mind.
 Do we include super in our net worth?
 Should we include super in our FIRE portfolio?

 Some argue that since super is locked away until retirement, it's better to exclude it in both equations.
 Others believe that super should indeed be included in your net worth and FIRE strategy.